enriquezrene/enriquezrene.github.io/_posts/akka/2017-03-30-akka-getting-started.markdown

 ### Race Condition
 It's when more than one actor are trying to modify the state of something at the same time

+That's all for now, in the next posts we are going to dive into the AKKA world